-Functional language is language that we use to perform certain functions, such as giving advice, apologising, agreeing or ordering in a restaurant.
+Functional language is language that we use to perform certain functions, such as giving advice, apologising, agreeing, or ordering food in a restaurant.
+We use functions such as these every day, no matter where you are and what language you speak.
 If you are living in an English-speaking country, every day you will need to be able to perform a number of different functions in English.
-We, as EFL teachers, can help our students to be able to function effectively by focussing on and practising such functions.
+Consequently, our students need functional language to be able to cope in an English-speaking environment.

 But how do we do this?

-First of all, you must realise that there are a million and one different functional situations and each situation has a load of different language items which would be completely appropriate.
-If you think of how many different ways you can agree with someone, then you see our point.
-So don’t feel like you need to teach everything.
-Choose only a few structures relevant to your students and their levels.
-Limiting the number of structures taught ensures that they will be remembered, rather than forgotten as soon as the lesson is over.
+First of all, you must realise that there are a million and one different functional situations and each situation have a load of different language items that would be completely appropriate to use for that particular situation.
+If you think of how many different ways you can agree with someone, or compliment someone, or complain about something, then you see our point.
+So don’t feel like you need to teach every possible phrase that could be used to communicate in a particular instance.